gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 }
 ```

+The standard library provides the [gleam/option](https://hexdocs.pm/gleam_stdlib/gleam/option/) module for interacting with `Option` values.

 ### Result

 Neither Gleam nor Elm have exceptions and instead represent failures using the `Result` type.

 #### Elm

-Elm's Result type is defined as:
+Elm's `Result` type is defined as:

 ```elm
 type Result error value